Avaiga/taipy/gui/doc/navbar.md

 ### Defining a default navbar

-The list of pages is used to build the navbar.
+The list of all pages registered in the Gui instance is used to build the navbar.

 !!! example "Page content"